Find out how to amend your VAT records if you've made errors, correct errors on your VAT Return and claim a refund if you’ve overpaid VAT.

 If the difference between the 2 figures is greater than £10,000 and exceeds 1% of the box 6 (net outputs) VAT Return declaration due for the current return period during which the error is discovered, you must use method 2.
 You must always use method 2 if the net errors exceed £50,000 or if the errors made on previous returns were made deliberately.

 Correcting errors using method 1 is not a disclosure for the purposes of the new penalties rules described at paragraph 4.1.
-If you consider that the error corrected using method 1 was a result of careless conduct you will not be able to gain the maximum reduction of the penalty unless you also notify us separately in writing, either by letter or by completion of the form VAT652, of both:
+If you consider that the error corrected using method 1 was a result of careless conduct you will not be able to gain the maximum reduction of the penalty unless you also tell us separately in writing, either by letter or by completion of the form VAT652, of both:

 - the error